hth313/boost41/doc/misc.rst

 the digit entry mechanism, then tells the system that we are still doing numeric entry.

-It can be used quite naturally if assigned to the same place as alpha append (shifted ``ASN`` key), making it appear on the corresponding place on the user keyboard.
+It can be used quite naturally if assigned to the same place as Alpha append (shifted ``ASN`` key), making it appear on the corresponding place on the user keyboard.
 This has the downside that you can only reach the ``ASN`` function outside USER mode.

 ``APX`` also works from inside a program.
 However, it needs to be followed by ``STOP`` or ``PSE`` in order to let the user append to the number.
-When stopped from a program with ALPHA on, it acts as alpha append instead.
-Thus, ``APX`` gives you a programmable alpha append as a bonus.
+When stopped from a program with ALPHA on, it acts as Alpha append instead.
+Thus, ``APX`` gives you a programmable Alpha append as a bonus.

 ``APX`` favors editing the mantissa.
 When given a very large or small